The paperback and the ebook are the two faces of self-publishing.

 Yet although it is still one of the two faces of self-publishing, many authors ignore the book.

-Oddly enough, Amazon is one of the companies that can make a book happen quickly, easily and cheaply via its Createspace print on demand subsidiary, or more recently, now publishing paperbacks directly from the KDP (Kindle Direct Publishing) dashboard.
+Oddly enough, Amazon is one of the companies that can make a book happen quickly.
+You can publish paperbacks directly from the KDP (Kindle Direct Publishing) dashboard.

 No exclusivity, no special clauses and no rules that forbid you from offering your own book on your own website.